waynodiablo/Oystercard/further_javascript/README.md

 #### Secondary goal

-To help you towards your primary goal, your secondary goal will be to produce a diagram of how all the parts of a frontend application interact.
+To help you towards your primary goal, your secondary goal will be to produce a diagram of how all the parts of your notes app interact.

 * Draw the diagram on Tuesday.
 * Each morning, update the diagram with your latest understanding.

-Your diagram should aim to include, as a minimum: model, view, controller, external API, browser page, unit tests, feature tests, static server, node, XMLHttpRequest, the DOM.
+Your diagram might include: model, view, controller, external API, browser page, unit tests, feature tests, static server, node, XMLHttpRequest, the DOM.

 ### Concepts